govend/goversion/README.md

 ## How could you do this?
 Using a combination of dates, tag names, commit sha hashes, and parent sha of tagged commits from github.com/golang/go it should be possible to identify a particular version or at least make an educated guess.

-The `goversion` package makes it easy to identify the currently installed Go version at runtime.